maiconbhz/maiconbhz/README.md

 ### 💞️ I’m looking to collaborate on:
 - Research in neuroscience and sports performance
-- Projects involving EEG, tDCS, and cognitive assessment during exercise
+- Projects involving EEG, tDCS, and cognitive assessment during physical exercise
+- Research in Mental Fatigue topic
 - Machine learning models applied to behavioral and physiological data

 ### 📫 How to reach me: